JDASoftwareGroup/kartothek/docs/further_useful_features.rst

     )
     df

-``kartothek`` allows users to partition their data by the values of table columns such that, for a given input partition, all the rows with the same value of the column all get written to the same partition.
+``kartothek`` allows users to explicitly partition their data by the values of table columns such that, for a given input partition, all the rows with the same value of the column all get written to the same partition.
 To do this, we use the ``partition_on`` keyword argument:

 .. ipython:: python

     dm = store_dataframes_as_dataset(
         store_factory, "partitioned_dataset", df, partition_on="E"
     )

 Of interest here is ``dm.partitions``: